-You must submit a GLOS Contract Rider to the organization’s housing coordinator before the GLOS housing deadline of April 10, 2013.
+You must appear on your house roster submitted to the Housing Office on April 17, 2015 and you must sign the GLOS Contract Rider (on Banner Student) by May 1, 2015.
 The housing coordinator will assign the spaces and provide our office with the room assignments and contracts.
 If you do not get a space in a social organization house and one becomes available later, you can change from your residence hall assignment to the house.
-There is no charge for this move as long as it occurs by the housing cancellation deadline for the term (July 1, 2013 for fall term).
+There is no charge for this move as long as it occurs by the housing cancellation deadline for the term (July 22, 2015 for fall term).

 If you select a room during room draw and your enrollment pattern changes from an “R” to an “L” after room draw is completed, we will cancel your assignment and notify you of the change.
-If you change your D-Plan to an “L” after the end of room draw and before July 1st, a $250 housing cancellation fee will apply.
-If you change your D-plan between July 1st and September 14, 2013 you will be charged the $500 housing cancellation fee.
-If your D-Plan changes from an “L” to an “R” after Room Draw, you should submit a Late Fall Housing Application, available on BannerStudent starting May 6th.
+If you change your D-Plan to an “L” after the end of room draw and before July 22nd, a $250 housing cancellation fee will apply.
+If you change your D-plan between July 22 and the start of Fall Term 2015 you will be charged the $500 housing cancellation fee.
+If your D-Plan changes from an “L” to an “R” after Room Draw, you should submit a Fall Waitlist Housing Application, available on BannerStudent starting May 11th.

-We do not anticipate having the space available to house many, if any, leave term students this fall due to priority given to students enrolled in Hanover.
-However, we will accept fall leave term housing applications in case there are any spaces available after all waitlist students are housed in late Julyl/early August, Students interested in pursuing this possibility should apply for housing using the BannerStudent application, which will be available starting May 6.
-The deadline for on-time applications is June 1, 2013.
+We do not anticipate having the space available to house any leave term students this fall due to priority given to students enrolled in Hanover.
+However, we will accept fall leave term housing applications in case there are any spaces available after all waitlist students are housed in early August, Students interested in pursuing this possibility should apply for housing using the BannerStudent application, which will be available starting May 11th.
+The deadline for on-time applications is June 8, 2015.
 If possible, leave term applicants will be housed after all on-time waitlist students.
-Any resulting assignments will be posted on BannerStudent no earlier than August.
+Any resulting assignments will be posted on BannerStudent no earlier than mid-August.

 As long as your D-Plan is still an “R” at the time of Room Draw, you can select a fall term room.
 If you are accepted to your Off-Campus Program, then your D-Plan will change and we will cancel your fall term housing.
 If you select a room with roommates, they will have the option of pulling in a friend.